-LFIR2350 Hazardous Materials

-This course covers the study of hazardous materials and their properties and characteristics.
+LFIR2350 Hazardous Materials CL3 L0 CR3 This course covers the study of hazardous materials and their properties and characteristics.
 The study of direct and indirect reading instruments and strategies for their use are introduced.
 Selection and use of personal protective equipment and basic scene control techniques are also covered.
-(Not available after summer 2011).